Impacts of Climate Change on Mortality: An extrapolation of temperature effects based on time series data in France: Mortality forecast with temperature effects

-The mortality model for virtual deaths also involves the projection of the vector $\Yvec_t$, derived from Equation~(\ref{eq:time_series_matrix}) using the estimated parameters $\widehat{D}$, $\widehat{\Phi}$ et $\widehat{\Sigmavec}$, see Section~\ref{subsec:baseline_time_series}.
+The mortality model for central death rates not attributable to temperature effects also involves the projection of the vector $\Yvec_t$, derived from Equation~\eqref{eq:time_series_matrix} using the estimated parameters $\widehat{\Upsilonvec}$, $\widehat{\Phivec}$ and $\widehat{\Sigmavec}$, see Section~\ref{subsec:baseline_time_series}.
 The dynamics of $\Yvec_t$ are iteratively deduced by simulating the innovation errors $\Evec_t$ from a multivariate Gaussian vector with zero mean and covariance matrix $\widehat{\Sigmavec}$.
 Thus, we can obtain a Monte Carlo sample of trajectories $\widetilde{m}_{x,t}^{(g)}$, allowing us to derive prediction intervals for any date $t \in \mathcal{T}_y^{\text{for}}$.